Sttark/blind_control/blind_control_update_plan.md

 ## Implementation Plan

 1. First, modify main.py to use configuration variables instead of hardcoded values
-2. Create the local_config.json approach and update deploy.sh
+2. Create the local_config.json approach for configuration management
 3. Add the update.sh script to the repository
 4. Add the update management interface to the hub
 5. Update documentation